ai-fast-track/timeseries/README.md

 ```

 ### Method 2 : Non Editable version
-> Note : Everytime you run the `!pip install git+https:// ...`, you are installing the package latest version stored on github. > Important : As both fastai2 and `timeseries` are still under development, this is an easy way to use them in Google Colab or any other online platform.
+> Note :Everytime you run the `!pip install git+https:// ...`, you are installing the package latest version stored on github. > Important :As both fastai2 and `timeseries` are still under development, this is an easy way to use them in Google Colab or any other online platform.
 You can also use it on your local machine.

 #### 2A - Installing `fastai2` from its github repository